 Well, it is up to you!
 Doing nothing is the first thing that comes to my mind when I think in a place like this.
 However, there are some really simple but entertaining things that can still be done here.
 Here I drop some suggestions:

-- Share experiences with the rest of the travelers at the hostel reception: the hostel serves three home-made style meals per day, but the dinner is special.
+The hostel serves three home-made style meals per day, but the dinner is special.
 The staff will assume you will join everyone else for dinner at 8 pm unless you call it off.
 This initiative promotes a friendly environment among the guests.
 These kinds of “travel networking” have certainly inspired me every time by talking with other travelers, who always had given me new ideas of destinations, routes, travel hacks, etc. The administration of the hostel hires travelers from all around the world who stay for a couple of months and then leave, so you will always find new stories to hear.
-While you chat, you can also leave a little memento of your stay by unleashing your inner artist, making a handcraft and hanging it somewhere in the main hall.
+While you chat, you can also leave a little memento of your stay by unleashing your inner artist, making a handcraft, and hanging it somewhere in the main hall.

-- Go for a walk to the north beach: this beach can be accessed by foot, crossing the jungle between them.
+This beach can be accessed by foot, crossing the jungle between them.
 It is a nice trail that takes about 30 minutes, and once you get there, there are more accommodations, stores, and restaurants to choose from.
 In fact, many people arrive at this side because is more “comfortable” and cross the jungle just to enjoy the beach at Clear Water Bay.
-Cellphone signal is considerably better on this side as well (in case you want to get in touch with the world).
+The cellphone signal is considerably better on this side as well (in case you want to get in touch with the world).

 - Bring your own party: unless you are willing to pay twice the price of the mainland, you better bring your snacks and drinks with you.
 Once you get to the island and check in, though, you will be advised to leave all your foodstuff locked in boxes in the main hall due to the wild rats that roam the island.
 Do not worry, they do not eat people in their sleep, just the food in your backpack leaving ugly holes on them, so take the staff’s advice and put your stuff in those boxes.